-Polyethylene laundry carts do NOT meet these requirement.
+Polyethylene laundry carts do NOT meet these requirements.
 One third of all laundry managers have suffered a fire.
 It makes little sense that non-sprinkled laundries continue to operate without listed containers!”

 Fire Safety Professional and contributing NFPA code writer.